romainpboisseau/romainpboisseau.github.io/people.md

     <div class="person-text" style="flex:1; min-width:200px;">
       <h3 style="margin-top:0;">Madeline Kleeman</h3>
       <p>
-        Madeline was an undergraduate student at the University of Montana who worked on male male competition in leaf insects.
+        Madeline was an undergraduate student at the University of Montana who worked on male-male competition in leaf insects.
 She is now a museum interpreter and naturalist at the Missoula Butterfly House and Insectarium.
       </p>
     </div>